bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/BSCimToken.md

 Since BSC is EMV-compatible, developers can easily deploy smart contracts and build DApps on the chain.
 Compared with Ethereum, BSC has lower gas fees and faster transaction settlement with lower security guarantees.

-With imToken wallet we do not only support BSC DApps and watching token balances but also the DeFi Portfolio feature, providing a holistic BSC experience.
+With imToken wallet, we do not only support BSC DApps and watching token balances but also the DeFi Portfolio feature, providing a holistic BSC experience.

 ## How to start using BSC in imToken?